With directory group-to-team provisioning from your IdP, user updates will automatically sync with your Docker organizations and teams.

 IdPs share with Docker the main attributes of every authorized user through SSO, such as email address, name, surname, and groups.
-These attributes are used by Just-In-Time (JIT) Provisioning to create or update the user’s Docker profile and their associations with organizations and teams on Docker Hub.
+Just-In-Time (JIT) Provisioning uses these attributes to create or update the user’s Docker profile and their associations with organizations and teams on Docker Hub.

 Docker uses the email address of the user to identify them on the platform.
 Every Docker account must have a unique email address at all times.

 After every successful SSO sign-in authentication, the JIT provisioner performs the following actions:

 Checks if there's an existing Docker account with the email address of the user that just authenticated.

 a) If no account is found with the same email address, it creates a new Docker account using basic user attributes (email, name, and surname).
 The JIT provisioner generates a new username for this new account by using the email, name, and random numbers to make sure that all account usernames are unique in the platform.